Fun things to do on an Eastside lunch break | Produced by Advertising Publications

 Relax or escape

 It’s the opposite of a power lunch.
 Book a 50-minute stay at Salt Mine Arium, a relaxing space filled with hundreds of radiant orange and pink Himalayan salt bricks.
-Proponents say the therapy can help those with skin ailments and allergy symptoms — but spending an hour in a mellow glow room probably couldn’t hurt anyone. saltminearium.com
+Proponents say the therapy can help those with skin ailments and allergy symptoms — but spending an hour in a mellow glow room probably couldn’t hurt anyone.

 Instant stress reduction!
 Pay the $10 entry, then pet a kitty, with a complimentary coffee or cold beverage in hand — or play a feline-themed board game — at The Whole Cat and Kaboodle’s Café Cocoa, a low-key lounge where adoptable kitties roam freely.
 The seating area is located within a pet store selling toys, food and more.